 Please do not to overspeed on your bike especially if you are not wearing a helmet.
 The absolute best way to prevent a brain injury from a motorcycle crash is to wear a helmet.
 According to the National Highway Traffic Safety Administration (NHTSA), helmeted motorcyclists were significantly less likely to experience a traumatic brain injury during a crash.
 The Canters for Disease Control and Prevention (CDC) reports that helmets reduce the risk of head injury by 69%.

-Even if you live in a state where a motorcycle helmet is not required by law to ride, it is a smart decision to wear a helmet every time you get on a motorcycle.
+Even if you live in a state with not motorcycle helmet, it is a smart decision to wear a DOT Approved helmet every time you get on a motorcycle.

 Choosing a Motorcycle Helmet